romansen47/webchess/README.md

-# webchess
+# Webchess
-docker running webchess on debian wheezy
+This is docker running webchess on debian wheezy

+# Configuration
+If You want to use your own external database, You need to adjust the config.php file.

 # Building
-If You want to use your own external database, You need to adjust the config.php file. docker build -t webchess .
+docker build -t webchess .

 # Create container